How to Create Drop-down Lists in Excel – Data Validation Lists

 Then press OK.
 Any cells that shared the same data validation settings will now include the updated changes that you’ve made.

-Getting rid of a Data Validation list is simple.
+Deleting a drop down list is simple.
 Open the Data Validation window and click the Clear All button.

 If you want to clear the validation settings from other cells with the same settings, make sure to click that checkbox before hitting the Clear All button.